aoloe/scribus-plugin-tableofcontents/README.md

 - define each level of the TOC with a source and a target style.
   - it might be possible to set multiple source styles for each level; or define that each style that is derived from a style has to be considered.
+  - a character styles should be possible for each level and
+    - text
+    - tab (the dots)
+    - the page number
+    - (eventually also the chapter number, once and if it's automotatic)
 - allow collecting entries from other files.
-- it should be possible to define several tables of contents.
 - it is not yet defined, how the update of the table of contents work.
   - with the current model you have to delete the curent table of contents and insert a new one.
   - with the scribus-ece model (defining a target frame in the document settings) you have to know the name of the frame.